 Real Estate Commission Changes: What Sellers Need to Know

-This brief post will break down these changes, how they affect your bottom line, and what you need to consider when listing your home in today’s real estate market.
+This brief post will break down these changes, how they affect your bottom line, and what you need to consider when listing your home.

-In the settlement, NAR agreed to make changes designed to provide more transparency in real estate transactions and give buyers greater control over their representation costs.
+As part of the settlement, NAR agreed to update its rules to make real estate transactions more transparent and give buyers more say in how they pay for agent representation.
 Here’s a breakdown of what’s changed:

-• Buyers are expected to pay their own agent fees: In the past, sellers typically covered both the listing agent’s and buyer’s agent’s commissions.
-Under the new rules, buyers are now responsible for negotiating and paying their own agent fees, unless they reach an agreement with the seller to cover some or all of the cost.
+- Buyers are expected to pay their own agent fees: In the past, it was common for sellers to pay both the listing agent’s commission and the buyer’s agent’s commission.
+Now, buyers are generally expected to negotiate their own agent’s fees and decide how those costs will be paid, though sellers can still agree to cover some or all of the expense as part of the deal.

-Another buyer change: In addition to being responsible for their own agent fees, buyers shopping for a home must now sign a buyer-broker agreement before touring homes with an agent who has access to the industry’s multiple listing service (MLS).
-This requirement ensures that buyers and agents understand their responsibilities in the home purchase.
+A new requirement for buyers: In addition to being responsible for their own agent fees, buyers shopping for a home must now sign a buyer-broker agreement before touring homes with an agent who has access to the industry’s multiple listing service (MLS).
+This requirement ensures that everyone is on the same page about who’s doing what and how the agent will be paid before the home search gets underway.

 What do these changes mean for sellers?